abbeygirl/nzedb/Install-Guide:-CentOS.md

 CREATE USER 'nzedb'@'localhost' IDENTIFIED BY 'nzedb';
 CREATE DATABASE nzedb;
 GRANT ALL PRIVILEGES ON nzedb.* TO 'nzedb'@'localhost' IDENTIFIED BY 'nzedb';
-quit
+GRANT FILE ON *.* TO 'nzedb'@'localhost' IDENTIFIED BY 'nzedb' quit
 ```